mehrdadzakershahrak/AI-Powered-Policy-builder/system_design_framework.md

 # 🧭 System Design Framework (Reusable Guide)

-Use this framework as a repeatable guide to design backend systems — from whiteboard interviews to real-world architecture planning.
+Use this framework checklist as a repeatable guide to design backend systems — from whiteboard drawings to real-world architecture planning.

 ---